 The configuration tasks in this section apply to a new executive (SCA) user and a new administrator (regular BCA) in a subsequent section.
 Other types of steps for configuring a new user apply to the executive and administrator accounts, but they are largely omitted here.
-For details on user accounts, see Configuring User Groups on page 269.
+For details on user accounts, see Configuring User Groups.